Pelosi calls $3T coronavirus relief bill Democrats' starting offer as White House issues veto threat

 Republicans and Senate leadership have been cool to a fifth round of coronavirus relief legislation arguing it's time to pause after nearly $3 trillion has already borrowed for pay for the aid to small businesses, laid-off workers and Americans stuck at home.

 Senate Majority Leader Mitch McConnell blasted the House proposal earlier Thursday as "a totally unserious effort."
-During a scathing floor speech, McConnell ticked of examples of "left-wing oddities" inside the coronavirus bill.
+During a scathing floor speech, McConnell ticked off examples of "left-wing oddities" inside the coronavirus bill.

 "House Democrats had a blank slate to write anything they wanted to define the modern Democratic Party," McConnell said. "...
 And they chose: Tax hikes on small business, giveaways to blue-state millionaires, government checks for illegal immigrants, and sending diversity detectives to inspect the pot industry."